US to sign new security pact with Papua New Guinea amid competition with China

 “We have our internal security as well as our sovereignty security issues,” Marape said.
 “We're stepping up on that front to make sure our borders are secure.”

-But many in the Pacific are concerned about the increasing militarization of the region.
+But the agreement sparked student protests in the second-largest city, Lae.
+And many in the Pacific are concerned about the increasing militarization of the region.

 Last year, the nearby Solomon Islands signed its own security pact with China, a move that raised alarm throughout the Pacific.
 The U.S. has increased its focus on the Pacific, opening embassies in the Solomon Islands and Tonga, reviving Peace Corps volunteer efforts, and encouraging more business investment.